xmzqhl/ALFPSStatus/README.md

 # Support ARC only
 If you use MRC,you will get an error at compile time.
+# Support all orientations
+# Support iPhone and iPad

 # Note:
 just use ALFPSStatus for the DEBUG mode.